zhang-jian/multicomp-hackathon/README.md

 In our work we want to transfer the *style* of one piece of music to another.
 More specifically we want the newly generated music piece to have the *content* of the source piece but match the *style* of the target.

 While music style is really difficult to define and quantify, we narrow down our definition to style = genre.
-So for example if we have a classical piano piece as the source and a jazz piece as the target, the result should be piano jazz, while keeping the original content recognizeable.
+So for example if we have a classical piano piece as the source and a jazz piece as the target, the result should be piano jazz, while keeping the original content recognizable.

 This work is inspired by similar work on style transfer in images

-TODO sample image and a bit more explanation

 ## Approach

 We believe that musical style and content can be captured by different representations of a musical piece.

 For capturing content we choose to use spectrograms, an audio representation reliant on the Fourier Transform of the audio signal, and example of a spectrogram with an audio signal that resulted in it:
 ![Spectrogram example](http://oyro.no/fig/spektrum.png)